 Dr. Alter received a B.A. from Radcliffe College and an M.D. from Johns Hopkins University School of Medicine.
-She did an internship and residency in Pediatrics at Johns Hopkins, and a fellowship in Pediatric Hematology/Oncology at Boston Children's Hospital, as well as a postdoctoral fellowship at the Massachusetts Institute of Technology.
-She is board certified in Pediatrics and in Pediatric Hematology/Oncology, and is a fellow of the American Academy of Pediatrics.
+She completed an internship and residency in pediatrics at Johns Hopkins, and a fellowship in pediatric hematology/oncology at Boston Children's Hospital, as well as a postdoctoral fellowship at the Massachusetts Institute of Technology.
+She is board certified in Pediatrics and in Pediatric Hematology/Oncology, and is a fellow of the American Academy of Pediatrics and an elected member of the Association of American Physicians.
 Her previous faculty appointments include:

-- Professor of Pediatrics and of Obstetrics and Gynecology, and Chief of Pediatric Hematology/Oncology at the University of Texas Medical Branch (1992-1999)
+- Professor of Pediatrics and of Obstetrics and Gynecology, and Chief of Pediatric Hematology/Oncology, University of Texas Medical Branch (1992-1999)

 In 1999, Dr. Alter returned to Johns Hopkins to obtain an M.P.H. and then joined the Clinical Genetics Branch in September 2000.
 Her research interests are in cancer-prone genetic syndromes, particularly the hematologic bone marrow failure disorders.
 She has published more than 300 peer-reviewed articles, books and book chapters.